 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [Ref 9].

 Relying party: A system entity that depends on the validity of information (such as another entity’s public key value) provided by a certificate [Ref 10].

+Responsible Organization (RespOrg): An STI Participant designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the Toll-Free Number Registry (TFNR).
+RespOrgs are the only parties who assign, manage and administer Toll-Free numbers in the Toll-Free Number Registry.
+[ATIS-1000093, ATIS Standard on Toll-Free Numbers in the SHAKEN Framework]

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [Ref 8].

-Secure Telephone Identity (STI) Certificate: An intermediate or end-entity certificate within the SHAKEN PKI.
+Secure Telephone Identity (STI) Certificate: A public key certificate used by an STI Participant to sign and verify the PASSporT.

 Secure Telephone Identity Subordinate CA (STI-SCA): An SCA that gets its certificate directly from an STI-CA.

-Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
-In the US and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 3].
+Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to an STI Participant.

-Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN Service Provider to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
+Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN STI Participant to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
 The SPC Token complies with the structure of the TNAuthList Authority Token defined by draft-ietf-acme-authority-token-tnauthlist [Ref 4], but with the restriction for SHAKEN where the TNAuthList value contained in the token’s “atc” claim identifies a single Service Provider Code.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 9].

+STI Participant: Service Providers, RespOrgs, and other parties that the STI-GA authorizes to obtain SPC Tokens.

 Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA

 Subscriber: A user that is registered in a PKI and, therefore, can be named in the “subject” field of a certificate issued by a CA in that PKI [Ref 9].